Priyanka-sharma181/Chatbot-Development-Guide/docs/source/start_bot.rst

 Setting Up a New Bot
 ====================
-To begin utilizing the starter kit, you'll need to obtain a Chatbot ID.
+To begin utilizing the starter kit, you'll need to obtain a bot ID.
 You can create a chatbot either manually or via API.

 Creating a Bot Using the SwiftChat API
 ------------------------